African red-rumped swallow

 The African red-rumped swallow (Cecropis melanocrissus) is small passerine bird in the swallow family Hirundinidae.
-It is found in northern areas of Africa south of the Sahara.
+It is found in north tropical areas of Africa south of the Sahara.

 Taxonomy

 The African red-rumped swallow was formally described and illustrated in 1845 by the German naturalist Eduard Rüppell based on a specimen collected in the Tembien region of northern Ethiopia.
 He coined the binomial name Cecropis melanocrissus where the specific epithet combines the Latin melas, melanos meaning "black" with Modern Latin crissum meaning "vent".